 hair styled and treated, and other hair removed from their bodies,

-perfect beauty is white.
+perfect female beauty is also white.
 She should have clear soft skin,

 without marks of age or character.
 She has child like face with